HarrisonDlgf/co-op-tracker/README.md

 ## 🚀 Vision

 Co-Op Tracker Pro isn’t just a tracker — it’s a platform.
-Built for students who are grinding through 30+ applications, refreshing NUworks at midnight, and writing cover letters for the 10th time — this app makes that process **fun, social, and transparent**.
+Built for students who are grinding through 100+ applications, refreshing NUworks at midnight, and writing cover letters for the 10th time — this app makes that process **fun, social, and transparent, and most importantly ranked**.

 ### 🔥 Core Goals